 Mini Dxpedition to Anglesey.
-Next month Peter G0GPH, Rod 2E0EVI and Paul M0OWS will be operating /p on Saturday the 30th of March.
+This month Peter G0GPH, Rod 2E0EVI and Paul M0OWS operated /p on Saturday the 30th of March.

-Tuesday the 12th of February will be an AGM at the shack for RAYNET hosted by Dave M0LMN.
+Tuesday the 12th of February saw an AGM at the shack for RAYNET delayed by Dave M0LMN due to illness.

-Our enhusiastic YL Lynda G6QA makes a comment.
+Our enthusiastic YL Lynda G6QA makes a comment.
 While Steve and Keith discuss the proceedings.
 Members gathered in anticipation.